MoSPDude/ZXTeensyIF1/README.md

 ## Current Status

-Updated v0.7 PCBs have been sent to PCBWay...
+Updated v0.7 PCBs have come back from PCBWay, and now being tested.

 The first v0.2 PCBs had come back from PCBWay, and been tested with my 48K Spectrum, and my ZX Max 128 Issue 3.
 Some parts have come from a donor ZX Interface 1 that needed a new old-stock